-Together with our regional partners, the Council is part of Climate Ready Clyde (CRC), which is a crosssector initiative supported by the Scottish Government.
+Together with our regional partners, the Council is part of Climate Ready Clyde (CRC), which is a crosssector initiative, supported by the Scottish Government.
 CRC developed Glasgow City Region's first Adaptation Strategy and Action Plan, launched in June 2021.
 The strategy aims to ensure Glasgow City Region's economy, society and environment is not only prepared for but continues to flourish in a changing climate.
+The GTZAP sets out actions that will support the Council and its community to adapt to the changing climate.
+This recognises that tackling climate change is about both reducing emissions and dealing with the damage that the historic emissions are inevitably going to bring in terms of more flooding, water shortages, extreme heat episodes and storms.